jyeager123/Bellabeat/README.md

 ```

 ```
----Finds the minutes awake in bed and the workout minutes in a day--- SELECT MinutesAwakeInBed, (VeryActiveMinutes + ModerateActiveMinutes) AS WorkoutMinutes FROM `my-first-project-374001.Bellabeat.daily_activity` WHERE MinutesAwakeInBed>0 AND (VeryActiveMinutes + ModerateActiveMinutes)>10
+---Finds the minutes awake in bed and the workout minutes--- SELECT MinutesAwakeInBed, (VeryActiveMinutes + ModerateActiveMinutes) AS WorkoutMinutes FROM `my-first-project-374001.Bellabeat.daily_activity` WHERE MinutesAwakeInBed>0 AND (VeryActiveMinutes + ModerateActiveMinutes)>10
 ```

 ```
----Finds the minutes awake in bed and the total steps in a day--- SELECT MinutesAwakeInBed, TotalSteps
+---Finds the minutes awake in bed and the total steps--- SELECT MinutesAwakeInBed, TotalSteps
 FROM `my-first-project-374001.Bellabeat.daily_activity`
 WHERE MinutesAwakeInBed>0 AND TotalSteps>0